python-poetry/poetry/docs/docs/cli.md

     Before poetry 1.1 path dependencies were installed in editable mode by default.
 You should always set the `develop` attribute explicit, to make sure the behavior is the same for all poetry versions.

+!!!note

+    We are working on resolving the inconsistency in the naming of the `--editable` flag and the `develop` attribute.
+In future the `develop` attribute will be deprecated!

+!!!note

+    Currently passing the `--editable` flag with a non path or VCS dependency will result in a nonintuitive runtime error.
+We are currently working on providing a better error message.

 If the package(s) you want to install provide extras, you can specify them when adding the package: